HR-Williams/ParksLookup.Solution/README.md

 7. Click `Start Import`

 ### View in browser or postman
 This project utilizes swagger documentation.
-To view the documentation while the API is running locally open your browser to `http://localhost:5000/swagger/` You can also try out all the API calls with swagger at that address.
+To view the documentation while the API is running locally open your browser to `http://localhost:5000/swagger/` You can utilize the API calls with swagger at that address.
 To run the API locally:
 1. In your terminal navigate to the ParksLookup folder
 2. run dotnet run